Hoplology: 1900s – The surveyors: Malinowski, Banks, Draeger, and Armstrong

 Malinowski, Bronislaw.
 1914–1918: Trobriand Islands.
-An alien enemy on allied land, Malinowski engaged in long-term research of Trobiand culture including warfare, raiding, inter-village conflict and war – magic.
+An alien enemy on allied land, Malinowski engaged in long-term research of Trobriand culture, including warfare, raiding, inter-village conflict, and war – magic.

 Banks, E. 1930s (est.).
 Sarawak Island, Indonesia.
-Research on weapons of the inhabitants of Sarawak.
+Research on the weapons of the inhabitants of Sarawak.

 Draeger, Donn.
 1979.
-Sumatra, Draeger and his team visited the island of Sumatra.
+Sumatra, Draeger, and his team visited the island of Sumatra.
 While visiting the Aceh tribe there, it appears that the entire group was somehow poisoned, perhaps deliberately.

 Overview of Draeger-IHS approach to hoplology

 Hoplology (as professed by Draeger-IHS) has three main research areas: technological, functional, and behavioral.